 Welcome to the Gao v.
 JPMorgan Chase & Co. settlement website.

-This website contains information regarding a proposed class action settlement that has been preliminarily approved by the Court in Gao, et al. v.
+This website contains information regarding a class action settlement that has been finally approved by the Court in Gao, et al. v.
 JPMorgan Chase & Co., et al., S.D.N.Y., No. 14 Civ.
 4281.

 NATURE OF THE SETTLEMENT

 A $2.295 million Settlement has been reached with JPMorgan Chase & Co. ("JPMC") and Chase Bank USA, N.A. ("CBUSA," and collectively with JPMC, "Chase") in a lawsuit where the Plaintiffs allege that Chase violated state common and statutory law when Chase forfeited rewards points upon CBUSA's closure of credit-card accounts.
 Chase denies any liability or wrongdoing.